Last updated: August 2023

 Complaining to the CAA

-Unfortunately, respondents to our 2016 Members Survey told us that some airports can be evasive, and even obstructive.
+Unfortunately, AEF’s members and members of the public tell us that some airports can be evasive, and even obstructive.

 There are still a number of things you can do, and the following list is intended to give you an idea of the actions you can take.